--leafy greens such as kale, mustard greens, romaine lettuce, dandelion greens and arugula
+-leafy greens such as kale, mustard greens, romaine lettuce, dandelion greens, and arugula

 -foods that contain soluble fiber, especially foods rich in gut bacteria-friendly fiber like avocados

--foods high in omega 3 fatty acids, such as olive oil and coconut oil, among others.
+-foods high in omega-3 fatty acids, such as olive oil and coconut oil, among others.
 Seeds such as flaxseeds, sesame seeds, and hemp seeds are likewise incredibly rich in omega 3s

--foods low in lectins and rich in polysaccharides like sweet potatoes, yams, carrots (raw is best to retain nutrients)
+-foods low in lectins and rich in polysaccharides like sweet potatoes, yams, and carrots (raw is best to retain nutrients)